giuseppeg/giuseppeg.github.com/_posts/2018-12-08-css-in-js-explained.md

 Using a tool like CSS in JS brings in some benefits:

 - You can style individual elements without affecting other elements
-- You can compose those `rule`s to avoid repetition and apply the resulting class name to an element
+- You can compose `rule`s to avoid repetition and apply the resulting class name to an element
 - You can use built-in primitives like loops, variables, and do math without having to introduce a new tool like a preprocessor
 - Styles are colocated with your markup or, even authored inline and thne compiled away.
 This can help reducing context switching and can speed up development
 - No inline styles!
 In the end it is just CSS written with another tool - as we saw above rules are inserted into an actual style tag by the library